 My daughter came home to visit but it was November 1st.
 She still wanted to carve pumpkins.
-So we spent an afternoon shooting all the guns I have, and her compound bow.
+So we spent an afternoon shooting all the guns I have (except those lost in that unfortunate boating accident), and her compound bow.
 Plus we carved pumpkins and put them at the end of the driveway.

 Speaking of writing, my Dad, who recently passed away, had written a book back in 1991.
 So I just finished digitizing it and it is now available on Amazon Kindle.